Devanshshah1309/notes/notes/modules/stochastic-processes/week-6.md

 The above steps use the following properties:

-- The expectations of the usm sum of random variables is equal to the sum of their respective expectations
+- Linearity of Expectation: The expectations of the sum of random variables is equal to the sum of their respective expectations
 - The expectation of an indicator function is equal to the probability that the indicator function evaluates to 1
 - As $m \to \infty$, $P(X_m=j|X_0=i) \approx P(X_m=j) = \pi_j$.
 So, as $m$ increases, the “effect” of the first few iterations of the markov chain (where it’s not really “long-run” yet) become less relevant (as there are many many more terms that dominate the effect of the first few terms), and the average tends to converge to $\pi_j$.